 While camping and hiking, you’re likely to experience wildlife watching.
 However, if not done appropriately, simply observing wildlife can have unintentional, negative impacts.
 There are also a few tips to remember about maintaining a campsite and ways to keep yourself protected.
-Following these guidelines puts the needs and safety of wildlife first, conserves wildlife and habitats, and keeps you and other winter campers safe.
+Following these guidelines puts the needs and safety of wildlife first, conserves wildlife and habitats, and helps you and other winter campers stay safe.

 Remember to never pick up orphaned or sick animals; wild animals rarely abandon their young, and there are a number of wildlife diseases that can affect humans.
 If you see any type of unusual behavior, such as an animal pacing back and forth or signs of aggression, contact the closest national park service or the local police.
 Keep in mind that during the winter, wildlife such as bears, snakes, and skunks enter into hibernation, but this doesn’t mean you should go poking around their den.
 A startled animal will often attack as a means of self-defense, so it is best to avoid putting yourself in that situation as well as know what to do should an attack occur.

 Keeping Wildlife Away from Campsite

 Many animals are opportunistic and may search campsites for food, especially when natural foods sources are low or unavailable such as during the winter.
 Always keep the campsite clean.
 Place leftovers in closed, airtight containers to keep them fresh and less noticeable by wildlife.
 Place food scraps and packaging in a waste bag and dispose of the bag in the campground’s receptacle.
 Never burn or bury food scraps or any trash.